songololo/aiovectortiler/docs/plugins.md

 # Plugins

-Utilery comes with a very lite plugin system.
+aiovectortiler comes with a very lite plugin system.

 A plugin is a python class that implements one or more [hooks](#hooks).
 Here is a very basic example: